 To deposit an image, the server just calls liveVizPollDeposit.
 The server must take care not to generate too many images, before a client requests them.
 Each server generated image is buffered until the client can get the image.
 The buffered images will be stored in memory on processor 0.

 '''

-// Location of local piece
+liveVizPollDeposit(this,

-// Dimensions of the piece I'm depositing
+startX, startY, // Location of local piece

-(continues on next page)
+localSizeX,localSizeY, // Dimensions of the piece I'm depositing

 '''